This is a Flavin Story.

 American Psychological Association

 I walked down to the bottom of the stairwell to find two doorways without doors.
 They were immediately dark, the sunlight from above not seeping in more than a foot or two into the openings.
 I had no idea where they led, but I did know that one led to good and the other to evil.
 I had that inexplicable understanding we sometimes have in dreams where we just know.
-A also knew that I had to choose one of the two doorways to enter, and my fate would be determined.
+I also knew that I had to choose one of the two doorways, enter, and my fate would be determined.
 It was the right choice, or it was the wrong one.

 And one night, she chased me up the olive green carpeted stairs, presumably intending to drag me back to my fate with evil through door #1.